srdusr/srdwm/docs/PRIOR_ART.md

 - **[river](https://codeberg.org/river/river)** (Zig, Wayland, wlroots) --
-  configured via an external CLI/IPC protocol rather than an embedded scripting language. srdwm deliberately goes the other way (embedded Lua, matching the project's own history and this rewrite's brief), but river is a useful reminder that "protocol, not library" is a legitimate alternative to what this project does.
+  configured via an external CLI/IPC protocol rather than an embedded scripting language. srdwm deliberately goes the other way (embedded Lua, matching the project's own history and direction), but river is a useful reminder that "protocol, not library" is a legitimate alternative to what this project does.
 - **[leftwm](https://github.com/leftwm/leftwm)** and